eddmann/eddmann.github.io/_posts/2021/2021-03-24-advent-of-code-2016-day-2-bathroom-security.md

     return code
 ```

-Using an [assignment expression](https://www.python.org/dev/peps/pep-0572/) we are able to succinctly express that we only wish to apply positional moves that are within the supplied keypad bounds.
+Using an [assignment expression](https://www.python.org/dev/peps/pep-0572/), we can succinctly express that we only wish to apply positional moves that are within the supplied keypad bounds.
-Once we have exhausted the given code instructions directions we append this to the resulting code.
+Once we have exhausted the given code instruction directions, we append this to the resulting code.
-Finally, we return the complete code to the callee.
+Finally, we return the complete code to the caller.

-With these building block in-place we can compose them together to produce the desired answer 🌟.
+With these building blocks in place, we can compose them together to produce the desired answer 🌟.

 ```python
 def part1(input):